Donations doubled in The Big Give Christmas Challenge

 - John Earl's collection of Victorian music hall song sheets

-We are grateful to our generous pledgers, along with the Reed Foundation as Big Give champion funder, who have donated the match funding which means that your donation will have twice the impact.
+We are grateful to our generous pledgers, along with the Reed Foundation as Big Give champion funder, who have donated the match funding which means that these donations will have twice the impact.

 The Vaughan Williams Memorial Library (VWML) has built up collections of books, recordings and other materials that are astounding in their scope and intensity.
 It is a unique collection, unparalleled in Britain.
 It deserves support and funding – Peggy Seeger, musician